yeyehandsome1984/Cryptosite/README.md

 *

 # Acknowledgments
-* Mr Paul Chor - For all the countless suggestions and help
+* Mr Paul Chor - For the great lessons conducted
-* Mr Shun - Introducing advance mapping and regex for data processing
-* Mr Ace Liang - For providing clues for me to solve various technical problems
+* Mr Ace Liang - For providing precious clues for me to solve various technical problems
 * My Son - For keep disturbing me during my lesson and project but I still love him
-* Mr Alexander Yan - For giving me the confidence that this project will bring value © 2021 GitHub, Inc.
-Terms
-Privacy
-Security
-Status
-Docs
-Contact GitHub
-Pricing
-API
-Training
-Blog
-About
->>>>>>> f404801cbdf3ff3d70c15dd7971cd6434ae6b346